drcandacemakedamoore/cleanX/paper/paper.md

 images are within domain data.

 Automated data cleaning can improve dataset quality on some parameters.
-This work includes open code originally built to help with automatic chest X-ray dataset exploratory data analysis and data cleaning.
-It was expanded to include functions for DICOM processing, and image data normalization and augmentations.
-The majority of the functions can be used to clean up a dataset of any two dimensional images, the software has generalizability.
-Several algorithms for identifying out of domain data in a large dataset of chest-X rays facilitated by the functions in this code library.
+This work includes open code initially built to help with automatic chest X-ray dataset exploratory data analysis and data cleaning.
+It was expanded to include functions for DICOM processing and image data normalization and augmentations.
+The majority of the functions can be used to clean up a dataset of any two-dimensional images; the software has generalizability.
+Several algorithms for identifying out-of-domain data in a large dataset of chest-X rays are facilitated by the functions in this code library.

 # Acknowledgements